TypeStrong/dts-bundle/README.md

 - add feature to create a DefinitelyTyped header (using `definition-header` package)
 - add feature to auto-update package.json/bower.json with the definition link
-- find time to implement a real, parser based solution
+- find time to implement a parser based solution
+- run IO asyncronous (lame excuse: original code was extracted from a grunt-task)

+# History

+- 0.2.x - Fixed bugs & added many options (thanks @poelstra)
+- 0.1.x - First release

 ## Contributions